TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-workers.md

 # Common Abstraction

 Each client has three high level parts.
-1. A host that manages workers(s) with a way of sending messages to the workers it manages.
+1. A host that manages worker(s) with a way of sending messages to the workers it manages.
 Sending messages may be explicit via a `postMessage` style API or implicit (e.g. DynamoDB streams).
 2. A worker running in a separate context with its own instance of `EventSourcedSpreadsheetData`.
 It processes messages from the host, to run workflows that interact with a shared `EventLog` and `BlobStore`.
 3. Some infrastructure that connects host and workers.
 This might be inter-process communication on the same instance, or across the network in a cloud hosted distributed system.
 Setting this up is the client's responsibility.
-The `event-sourced-spreadsheet-data` module interacts with each end.
+The `event-sourced-spreadsheet-data` module interacts with worker and host.
 It doesn't need to know anything about what happens in between.

 {% include candid-image.html src="/assets/images/infinisheet/workers.svg" alt="InfiniSheet Workers" %}